 After you've switched workspaces and launched the test, your current workspace will also switch to the workspace of the test you've just launched.

 UserTesting Admins and Workspace Owners have permission to archive workspaces.
+The General (system default) workspace may also be archived.
 Archiving a workspace removes it from the active workspaces list so that access to its dashboard is not available from the workspace switcher.

 The archived workspace is also removed from the list of available workspaces when you take actions like moving tests.
 Links to any tests, clips, or highlight reels located in an archived workspace will still be accessible, and search results will continue to include results from archived workspaces.

 To archive a workspace, go to the account and workspace switcher in the navigation menu.
 Choose Manage workspaces from the menu.

 Find the workspace you want to archive and select Archive from the workspace options.